alema-r/pet-food-backend/README.md

 - checking the existence and validity of the JWT token
 - checking if a user have the necessary privileges (by checking role or property of an order)

 The validation middleware is responsible for validating the parameters passed to a POST or GET request.
-In this case, no use was made of packages to check the vality of parameters.
+In this case, no use was made of packages to check the validity of parameters.
 The `implementsStructure` function is noteworthy.
 Since parameters passed through POST request adhere to ad-hoc interfaces, we could not check at runtime if the passed value implements or not the interface.
 This is the goal accomplished by `implementsStructure`:
 ```ts
 function implementsStructure<T, K extends keyof T>(obj: any, props: K[], types?: string[]): obj is T {
     if (!obj) return false;